 Other signs and symptoms of type II Chiari are:

 Type III Chiari is the most severe type.
 In type III, a portion of the cerebellum or brain stem extends through an abnormal opening in the back of the skull.
 Type III is typically diagnosed with an ultrasound during pregnancy or at birth.

 This type of Chiari can cause neurological problems and has a higher mortality rate than its counterparts.

 In order to diagnose Chiari, your doctor will review your medical history, conduct a physical examination and order an MRI.

 Your doctor will recommend Chiari malformation treatment depending on the severity of your condition.
 Without symptoms, your doctor will likely recommend no treatment aside from regular exams and MRIs.

 In order to reduce pressure caused by Chiari, your doctor may recommend posterior fossa decompression surgery.
 The goal of this surgery is to stop the progression of changes in the brain and spinal canal and stabilize your symptoms.
 Posterior fossa decompression surgery calls for removing a small section of bone in the back of the skull and upper cervical spine to give the brain more room and relieve pressure.

-You can rest easy knowing that the world-renowned staff at Banner Health will help you with whatever you and your family need to treat or manage Chiari.
+You can rest easy knowing that the world-renowned medical staff at Banner Brain & Spine will help you with whatever you and your family need to treat or manage Chiari.